Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Efficient Derivative-Informed Learning

 The approximation-theoretic results above establish that for sufficiently smooth classes of operators, FNO can arbitrarily well approximate the operator and its derivatives simultaneously.
 In practice, however, the computational and memory costs for DIFNO training increase rapidly with the grid size.
 Consequently, DIFNO training on 2D and 3D geometry with dense grids can be prohibitive under a limited training budget.
 In this section, we address this challenge and discuss methods to mitigate these costs.

 The rest of the section is organized as follows.
 First, we derive the form of the loss function when the input and output functions are approximated using a uniform grid.
 We then introduce two approaches for efficient DIFNO training.
-The first approach uses reduced bases of the input and output spaces to compress the derivative loss function explicitly.
+The first approach uses reduced bases of the input and output spaces to explicitly compress the derivative of the loss function.
 In contrast, the second approach employs mixed-resolution training using a hierarchy of grids.
 Lastly, we suggest additional techniques to accelerate DIFNO training.

-\begin{remark} In this work, our focus is on reducing training costs rather than those associated with generating derivative training samples.
-Derivative data can be generated by solving sensitivity equations (e.g., the adjoint method) or by using automatic differentiation using a differentiable PDE solver.
+\begin{remark} In this work, we focus on reducing training costs rather than those associated with generating derivative training samples.
+Derivative data can be generated by solving sensitivity equations (e.g. via the adjoint method) or by employing automatic differentiation with a differentiable PDE solver.
 In particular, the costs associated with sensitivity equations are discussed in \cite{ghattas2021learning, cao2025derivative}. \end{remark}